aws/sagemaker-pytorch-inference-toolkit/README.rst

 License
 -------

-SageMaker PyTorch Container is licensed under the Apache 2.0 License.
+SageMaker PyTorch Serving Container is licensed under the Apache 2.0 License.
 It is copyright 2018 Amazon .com, Inc. or its affiliates.
 All Rights Reserved.
 The license is available at: http://aws.amazon.com/apache2.0/